saksysus/MakerMania-2026-TinkerTribe/Training Material/Fusion360/README.md

-# 🧴 Fusion 360 Bottle Designs
+# 🔩 Fusion 360 Designs

-This folder contains a collection of bottle designs created as part of the MakerMania2026 design and fabrication training program.
+This folder contains a collection of Fusion 360 projects created as part of the **MakerMania 2026 Design and Fabrication Training Program**.

-The objective of this project was to develop practical CAD modeling skills using Fusion 360 while exploring product design principles such as form, functionality, ergonomics, and manufacturability.
+The objective of these projects is to develop practical CAD modeling skills while exploring product design principles such as form, functionality, ergonomics, manufacturability, and creative problem-solving.

 ## 📁 Included Designs

+### 🧴 Bottle Designs
 - Sakshi's Bottle Design
 - Aayushi's Bottle Design
 - Yash's Bottle Design

+### 🔑 Keychain Designs
+- Sakshi's Keychain Design
+- Aayushi's Keychain Design
+- Yash's Keychain Design

+### 🔧 Additional Fusion 360 Projects
+Various CAD models, design exercises, and product concepts developed throughout the training program.

 ## 🎯 Learning Outcomes

-Through this project, we practiced:
+Through these projects, we practiced:

 - Sketch creation and constraints
 - Solid and surface modeling
-- Revolve, Sweep, and Loft operations
+- Revolve, Sweep, Loft, and Extrude operations
 - Design visualization
 - CAD workflow and documentation
 - Design for manufacturing
+- Product design fundamentals

 ## 🛠 Software Used

 - Fusion 360

-## 👥 Team

-Created by members of **Tinker Tribe** as part of our CAD and product design training.

 ---